Master of Science in Accounting

 - Hold a Bachelor's degree in Accounting from a U.S. Institution

 The Undergraduate GPA is the GPA from courses taken at the degree granting institution.
 Transfer grades are not used in the computation.

-Stem Requirements for Non-Business Graduates and Non-Accounting Graduates
+Prerequisite Coursework Requirements for Non-Business Graduates and Non-Accounting Graduates

 Stem Courses Required